Contain, corral protect: Plastic lumber creates a kinder, gentler barrier.

 Plastic lumber is a valuable alternative to wood and other traditional building materials for large animal and equine applications.
 The value comes from the low-maintenance requirements, durability, long life-cycle and ease of installation.
 It requires no painting or staining and the color is manufactured throughout the entire profile with UV inhibitors, so it lasts over time.
-This environmentally-friendly building material cuts, drills and secures like traditional wood and with a 50-year warranty, plastic lumber by Bedford Technology is a multi-generational product.
+This environmentally-friendly building material cuts, drills and secures like traditional wood and with a 50-year warranty, plastic lumber by Bedford Technology, a Tangent Technologies company, is a multi-generational product.
 Our recycled plastic fence posts, vineyard posts, and other plastic lumber profiles are cost effective and low maintenance—they will not rot or decay like traditional wood.
 Get a quote on our recycled plastic lumber for agricultural applications today.

 Large Animal Containment System Building Materials

 Traditional wood, metal and PVC are familiar building materials for all types of large animal and equine projects.
 However, recycled plastic lumber is a great alternative that is low-maintenance, cost-effective and safer for the animals and the environment.
 Let’s explore the characteristics of our plastic lumber fences for animals and equine applications in more detail.